 - The kitchen is not an appropriate place for burning cigarettes.
 Also, make sure all cigarettes are disposed away from grease or storage areas.

 By keeping these guidelines in mind, you have already made your restaurant safer for your staff and customers.
 In addition to these rules, always keep in mind to check with your local fire prevention agencies for rules and reminders that are specific for your area.
-Good luck on your fire prevention!
+Read more about kitchen exhaust cleaning and good luck on your fire prevention!